 The exam takes place in the room reserved for it, and is publicly accessible, in particular for friends and relatives of the candidate.

 The chairperson asks the candidate to explain the contents of the thesis in a lay-person’s talk of approximately 15 minutes.

 The members of the thesis committee subsequently ask the candidate several questions about the thesis.
 After this, the committee adjourns for deliberation and decides on the final grade.

 Back in the room the chairperson announces the overall grade with which the exam has been passed.
 One of the advisors gives a short personal speech.

 After the exam

-Some time after the ceremony the candidate will receive an email that the diploma is ready to be picked up (either with the study advisor or with the education coordinator).
+Some time after the ceremony the candidate will receive an email that the diploma is ready to be picked up at the Science Student Administration (SSA).
 The candidate will have to sign for receipt of the diploma.